 At that moment, I felt like I had been punched in the gut (although I didn't have much of one then).
 Here I was focusing on how exhausted I was without realizing what a wonderful scene was about to unfold: a new brother in Christ!
 But while I certainly needed an attitude adjustment then, I'm not so sure this was the exact message Paul shared with the Christians in Galatia (Galatians 6:9).

-The Greek word that is translated "grow weary" in Galatians is also translated "lose heart" in other verses and is most closely related to the idea of becoming discouraged.
+The Greek word that is translated "grow weary" in Galatians is also translated as "lose heart" in other verses and is most closely related to the idea of becoming discouraged.
 Paul isn't teaching that we shouldn't be physically tired when doing good.
 (How have you felt changing a newborn's diaper at 2 AM?)
 He is, however, teaching that we shouldn't become discouraged as a result of doing good.
 And isn't that more relevant to us anyway?

 Have you ever done something good and become discouraged as a result of it?
 Maybe you studied the Bible with someone and they didn't believe it.
 Did you get discouraged?
 Maybe you helped someone financially only to discover that you were being taken advantage of.
 Did you get discouraged?
 Maybe you taught a Bible class and, instead of a shared interest in and appreciation for truth, you were met with criticism.
 Did you get discouraged?
 Maybe you gave someone your love and trust, only to have both violated.
 Did you get discouraged?
 I want to share three reminders to help you when you feel discouraged from doing good.